-On the front panel, you’ll find a speaker switcher, dimmer, the dual headphone outputs and a talkback button.
-We like the fact that Focusrite was able to neatly place the solid knobs and buttons on the 18i20’s front panel without having anything looking out of place
+On the front panel, you’ll find a speaker switcher, dimmer, dual headphone outputs, and a talkback button.
+We like the fact that Focusrite was able to neatly place the solid knobs and buttons on the 18i20’s front panel without having anything looking out of place.

 On the front is an easy-to-read LED metering which is a nice touch for you to check and set levels quickly.
 For the inputs, there’s a total of eight pres along with two combi jacks on the front that can also double as dual instrument level-in and six extra combi jacks on its rear.

 With this audio interface’s 18 inputs and 20 outputs, you’ll get a crystal-clear and distortion-free sound for your vocals, voiceover, acoustic guitars, electric guitars, drums, and other string instruments.

 The 18i20 has been built to handle everything you throw at it and so, you can set up a band recording session, powerful project studio or complete production studio for a radio or TV commercial work at an affordable price.

 - It comes with 8 best performing mic preamps with an adjustable Air mode.

 - It features 2 high-headroom instrument inputs for synths, bass, or guitar plug-in.

 - It comes with 4 monitor outputs with anti-thump technology and speaker switching.

 - Onboard talkback functionality with a built-in, front panel talkback mic.

 - It comes with 8-balanced line inputs for connecting synthesizers, drum machines, and other line-level sources.